BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     whose loot probabilities weren't already equal.
 * Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool.
 (Seraph Crystal drops are increased as well, and Guardians will drop Seraph Crystals even in Normal mode).
-I still have a couple to go through; the ones currently in place are:
-  * Terramorphous
-  * Vermivorous
-  * Hyperius
-  * Master Gee
-  * Pyro Pete
-  * Dexiduous
-  * Voracidous
-  * Ancient Dragons of Destruction
 * Fixes/Changes to some enemies' drop pools:
   * Some "Badass" enemies weren't actually pulling from the badass drop pool, which has been fixed: